 CLOSING THOUGHTS – TECHNOLOGY AND MILLENNIALS MATTER

-We closed our first edition of this tech talk by drawing attention to why Millennials matter, and we’re going to do the same again this year.
-At TOC Europe 2019, we brought the industry’s first entirely Millennial-focused panel to the global stage, and while they shared some of the opinions of their Baby Boomer counterparts in the industry, they did diverge on several.
-We are also, excited to say that we will also be bringing the Millennials in Maritime session back to TOC Europe as well as expanding its scope.
+We closed our first edition of this tech talk by drawing attention to why millennials matter, and we’re going to do the same again this year.
+At TOC Europe 2019, we brought the industry’s first entirely millennial-focused panel to the global stage, and while they shared some of the opinions of their Baby Boomer counterparts in the industry, they did diverge on several.
+We are also excited to say that we will be bringing the Millennials in Maritime session back to TOC Europe as well as expanding its scope.

-In short, their comfort level with technology saw them being more favorable towards technology-based solutions to many of the challenges facing our industry.
-They also seem far more supportive of fully automated environments and the idea that our traditional jobs in ports were shifting away from manual labor and towards technically based roles, something our industry desperately needs to embrace sooner than later.
-You can read a comprehensive overview of the sessions insights on our six-part series on the INFORM blog.
+In short, millennials’ comfort level with technology saw them being more favorable toward technology-based solutions to many of the challenges facing our industry.
+They also seem far more supportive of fully automated environments and the idea that our traditional jobs in ports were shifting away from manual labor and toward technical roles, something our industry desperately needs to embrace sooner than later.
+You can read a comprehensive overview of the sessions insights in our six-part series on the INFORM blog.